Filter list

 Being a visible presence in the community will help invite others to be active with you.
 Especially when first practicing community engagement, it is important to be extra active in your spaces.
 This means that you should read and engage with the majority of posts that people share, even if you only give a like or reaction.

-5. Be consistent and be thoughtful
+5. Be consistent and thoughtful

 You have to be present to stay top of mind.
 If you're not selling to your prospects, you should be thinking about bringing them into your sphere of influence.

 To make engagement part of your community’s DNA, you need a plan.
-This is not something you want to wing or try to accomplish on the fly.
 Make life easier on yourself (and your team) with a content calendar of thoughtful, well-crafted engagement touchpoints.
+We recommend building out an engagement plan 2-3 weeks ahead of time; it helps keep things moving forward, and also keeps you from having to wing it, and then getting stuck.

-Sellers who win today aren’t cold calling — they’re community building.
+Sellers who win today aren’t cold calling — they’re community-building.
 Want to map your network and start making warm intros your go-to motion?
 Commsor can help.